It had its time of glory in the past. In ancient Greece, philosophy

 class of texts can't distinguish them from placebos.

-And so instead of denouncing
+And so instead of denouncing philosophy, most people who

-philosophy, most people who suspected it was a waste of time
+suspected it was a waste of time just studied other things.
+That

-just studied other things.
-That alone is fairly damning
+alone is fairly damning evidence, considering philosophy's

-evidence, considering philosophy's claims.
-It's supposed to be
+claims.
+It's supposed to be about the ultimate truths.
+Surely

-interested in it, if it delivered on that promise.
+all smart people would be interested in it, if it delivered on

-turned away the sort of people who might have corrected them,
+Because philosophy's flaws turned away the sort of people who

-they tended to be self-perpetuating. "
+might have corrected them, they tended to be self-perpetuating.

 (and many other arguments worth reading too)